 The first step is timing.
 You probably know by now what time your body needs food, so plan to be at the restaurant and ordering by then.
 Also, watch out for those code words on the menu that can really throw your diet for a loop.
-“Au gratin,” “battered,” “alfredo” and “sticky” are all pen names for “covered in breading or cheese and high in carbohydrates, fat and even sugar.”
+“Au gratin,” “battered,” “alfredo” and “sticky” are all pen names for “covered in breading or cheese and high in carbohydrates, saturated fat and even added sugar.”

 Instead, look for menu items described as, “rubbed,” “seared,” “spiced,” “seasoned,” or “roasted.”
 These dishes will typically have fewer calories and fats because they are prepared more simply.